-EYE CONTACT: For contact with the liquid, immediately flush eyes thoroughly with warm water for at least 15 minutes.
+EYE CONTACT: Immediately flush eyes thoroughly with warm water for at least 15 minutes.
 Hold the eyelids open and away from the eyeballs to ensure that all surfaces are flushed thoroughly.
 See a physician, preferably an ophthalmologist, immediately.

-NOTES TO PHYSICIAN: Do not administer adrenaline due to the sensitizing effect of fluorocarbons on the myocardium.
+NOTES TO PHYSICIAN: Do not administer adrenaline; fluorocarbons have a sensitizing effect on the myocardium.
 Treatment of overexposure should be directed at the control of symptoms and the clinical condition.
-Exposure to fluorocarbon pyrolosis products should be considered in the diagnostic evaluation of occupationally related fever of short duration and unknown origin.
+Exposure to fluorocarbon pyrolysis products should be considered in the diagnostic evaluation of occupationally related fever of short duration and unknown origin.
 Signs of exposure include tachycardia, hyperpnea, and pharyngeal congestion; investigation may reveal pulmonary edema and leucocytosis.

-5. Fire Fighting Measures

-FLASH POINT (test method): Not applicable

-AUTOIGNITION TEMPERATURE: Not applicable

-FLAMMABLE LIMITS IN AIR, % by volume: LOWER: Not applicable UPPER: Not applicable
+5. Fire Fighting Measures FLASH POINT (test method) Not applicable AUTOIGNITION TEMPERATURE 1170°F (632.2°C) FLAMMABLE LIMITS IN AIR, % by volume LOWER Not applicable UPPER Not applicable

-EXTINGUISHING MEDIA: Halocarbon 134A cannot catch fire.
+EXTINGUISHING MEDIA: Halocarbon 22 is nonflammable in air under normal conditions of temperature and pressure.
 Use media appropriate for surrounding fire.

 SPECIAL FIRE FIGHTING PROCEDURES: CAUTION!
 Liquid and gas under pressure.
 Asphyxiant-lack of oxygen can kill.
-Immediately evacuate all personnel from danger area.
-Immediately deluge cylinders with water from maximum distance until cool; then, move them away from fire area if without risk.
-Self-contained breathing apparatus may be required by rescue workers.
+Evacuate all personnel from danger area.
+Immediately deluge cylinders with water from maximum distance until cool; then move them away from fire area if without risk.
 On-site fire brigades must comply with OSHA 29 CFR 1910.156.

 UNUSUAL FIRE AND EXPLOSION HAZARDS: Heat of fire can build pressure in cylinder and cause it to rupture.
 No part of cylinder should be subjected to a temperature higher than 125°F (52°C).
-Halocarbon 134A cylinders are equipped with a pressure relief device.
+Halocarbon 22 cylinders are equipped with a pressure relief device.
 (Exceptions may exist where authorized by DOT.)